 Eligible applicants must be open to the public in regular posted hours and have three or fewer paid employees.
 No organization is eligible to receive a grant from the Fund in two consecutive years.

 Applications are adjudicated by representatives of the FBCA, the Reksten family, and the Archives Association of BC (AABC).
-Applications for the 2017 grants will be received until 30 June.
-We prefer one-page proposals outlining what the grant will be used for.
+Applications for the 2018 grants will be received until 30 June.
+You can find the fund guidelines at the link below (PDF):

 Please email applications to: Info@FriendsBCArchives.ca

 The winner will be announced in September.
 The successful applicant will be required to notify us when their project is completed and to provide a short report that will be published in the FBCA newsletter and website.

 2017: The Simpcw First Nations Archives ($1000) in Barriere, BC for the purchase of archival supplies to organize and preserve its photograph collection.

 The Museum at Campbell River ($1000) will utilize the grant to digitize a selection of aural histories originally recorded on now-obsolete tapes.

 2016: Cortes Island Museum and Archives Society ($1,000) for a project to digitize the oral histories in our archives and use them to produce, in partnership with Cortes Community Radio CKTZ, a series of Cortes History Moment radio spots.
 Bamfield Historical Society ($1,000) for the acquisition of archival containers for the purpose of proper storage of documents and physical items held by the Bamfield Community Museum and Archives.

 2015: Salt Spring Island Historical Society ($1,000) for an oral history project relating to the Salt Spring Elementary school.
 Western Front Media Archives ($1,000) to implement an on-line database.